Jewish Big Sisters: Founding

-The Jewish Big Sisters was founded by Mrs. Sidney C. Borg, who as a volunteer in Children's Court lamented the lack of qualified staff to deal with growing numbers of girls she found in court.
-She established the organization with the recruitment of six volunteers to help deal with individuals cases.
+The organization was founded in 1912 by Mrs. Sidney C. (Madeleine) Borg, who was a volunteer in Children's Court.
+She lamented the lack of qualified staff to deal with growing numbers of girls she found in court, and established the organization with the initial recruitment of six volunteers to help deal with individual cases.
+These volunteers also became role models for the girls.
+In 1917, the organization had over 450 Little Sisters and 175 active Big Sisters helping girls whose fathers were fighting in World War I and mothers were often working away from home.

+A Jewish Big Sisters organization was founded in Chicago in 1916 and in Cleveland in 1920.

+Activities

 The work of the Jewish Big Sisters involved visits to the home of the individual "little sister" in cooperation with the central office in order to work on specific cases.
 A professional would make preliminary visits and at the appropriate time, a big sister would be assigned to the individual.
 Frequent reports on progress were required.
 By 1917, the organization had a staff of 250.

 Borg also lobbied for legislation to aid children.
 At a 40th anniversary celebration in 1952, she promoted concern about the designation of "delinquent," pointing out that the term implied conviction of a felony although the individuals may not have been convicted of any crime.
-She also noted that, when she first started, children were classified as either "good" or "bad" but that now they were called "sick."
+She also noted that, when she first started, children were classified as either "good" or "bad" but that now they were called "sick".

+Other North American Jewish Big Sister organizations also provided medical care and scholarships, and clothing and furnishing and outings for handicapped girls.